Immigration Law

 The citizenship process timeline depends on a lot of factors.
 Some people may never become eligible for U.S. citizenship.
 Others can become citizens within a few years of marrying a U.S. citizen.
 Most people with lawful permanent resident status can become eligible to apply for U.S. naturalization after five years, as long as they meet the other requirements.

-After applying for naturalization, the review and approval process can take 6 to 15 months.
-If the USCIS office determines they need more information to process your application, that can add additional delays.
+After applying for naturalization, the review and approval process currently has a national median processing time of approximately 5.5 to 6 months.
+If the USCIS office determines that it needs more information, this can result in additional delays.

 Example Timeline of the Naturalization Process to Get Citizenship

-• March 2020: Alex gets notice to go to the biometrics appointment.
+• February 2026: Alex gets a notice to go to the biometrics appointment.

 Talk to an Experienced Citizenship Lawyer Today

-The information on this page is intended to be informative, but it does not cover all immigration topics, exceptions, waivers, and requirements.
+The information on this page provides general information, but it does not cover all immigration topics, exceptions, and requirements.
 A qualified citizenship attorney can give you legal advice, explain the law, and represent you in court.
 Get started now and contact a local citizenship attorney to discuss your immigration situation.

 Was this helpful?